 The same goes for your Call-to-Actions on your website and landing pages.

 You have an opportunity to increase engagement and sales on every page just by asking for the deal.
-In this step of the process, it could be as simple as asking them to fill out a form, call, request more info, etc.
+This step of the process, it could be as simple as asking them to fill out a form, call, request more info, etc.

 You want to lead prospects exactly where you want them to go next.